jherland/thoughts_on_build_systems/slides.md

 ### Properties of _good_ build systems
 ---

-- Correct!
+Correct!
-    - Incremental builds are correct
+- Incremental builds can be trusted
-    - Builds correctly everywhere (different hosts/distros/OSes)
+- If build succeeds on two machines, then the build results are (bug-for-bug) _equivalent_ (hopefully even _identical_).

+---

+Correct!

-- Fast!
+Fast!
-    - No unnecessary rebuilds:
+- No unnecessary rebuilds
-        - Only rebuild the smallest thing needed
+- Rebuild only the smallest thing needed
-            - Rebuild a single source file, and then re-link executable, instead of rebuilding all of the source files that make up the executable.
-            - _Non_-example: system-trunk-os builds 3rd-party components by
-                unpacking their source trees and running their build processes.
-But it cannot trust each component's build system to do incremental builds correctly (many don't), so each component always builds from scratch.
-This makes for few and large/coarse-grained build steps.
-Result: changing a single file in Android (one 3rd-party component) causes OS to trigger a full rebuild of _all_ of Android.
+    - Requires _fine-grained_ build steps
+    - Not always possible, e.g. rebuilding Android in `system-trunk-os`
-    - No waiting around
+- No unnecessary sleeping or waiting around
 - Parallel (when possible)
+- Distributed? (exploit parallellism across hosts)

+---

+Correct!

+Fast!

+Flexible/portable
+- Works across distros/OSes
+- Builds correctly everywhere

+---

+Correct!

+Fast!

+Flexible/portable

+Helpful
+- When build fails, it's easy to find out why.
+- External resources are checked for _explicitly_
+    - e.g. a separate build step that precedes the build steps that use the external resource

 ---
 layout: false